DevExpress-Examples/winforms-charts-customize-chart-tooltips/Readme.md

 *  `unboundSeries` - a simple unbound series.

-   Shows tooltips with the following pattern:
+   The series shows tooltips with the following pattern:

     `Line Series: {A}:{V}`